How to Use Shopify POS in 10 Easy Steps

-Step 1: Sign Up for Shopify POS
+Step 1: Sign Up for Shopify

-Shopify is primarily an ecommerce website builder.
-However, as the software has become more popular, the company has expanded its services, adding a brick-and-mortar POS platform to every one of its ecommerce plans.
+To begin using Shopify’s POS, the first thing you will want to do is sign up for Shopify.
+While Shopify is primarily an ecommerce platform, the company expanded its services, adding a brick-and-mortar POS platform to every one of its ecommerce plans.

 - Shopify POS Lite (included): This tier is offered in all Shopify ecommerce plans and provides all the basic features—including accepting payments, running transactions, inventory tracking, omnichannel selling, staff management, reporting, and customer management.

-- Shopify POS Pro ($89/month): This is the paid Shopify POS plan that you can add to any Shopify ecommerce plan.
+- Shopify POS Pro ($89/month): This is the paid Shopify POS plan you can add to any Shopify ecommerce plan.
 It has all the features from POS Lite, plus custom reporting, advanced checkout features, additional staff management, and granular inventory management capabilities.

 Step 2: Choose Your Hardware